When Your High Do Your True Feelings Come Out?

 Even those with the strongest will sometimes succumb to addiction, and the euphoric high that is part and parcel of nearly all illicit substances has a lot to do with why.
 To appreciate why this is, it helps to know more about what happens in the mind and body when someone indulges in specific drugs.

 When discussing substance use disorders (SUDs) in America, opioids must be part of that discussion.
-The reason being is they negatively affect the lives of so many people.
+The reason is due to its negative effects on the lives of so many people.
 According to one study from the National Institutes of Health (NIH), some 3 million Americans have an opioid use disorder (OUD).
 A separate study from the same organization revealed that nearly 70,000 Americans die from overdosing on opioids each year.
 Opioids, both prescription and street-level variants, namely heroin, can trigger an intense euphoric high because of how they interact with receptors in the brain.
 In short, opioids attach to receptors in the brain, and that attachment triggers a release of endorphins and dopamine, both of which are “feel good” chemicals.
 For many people, this rush of feel-good chemicals gives way to feelings of calmness and relaxation so intense that they begin to behave differently.
 Sometimes, that includes expressing feelings they would ordinarily suppress.

 Whether it be methamphetamine, cocaine, or prescription-based amphetamines, stimulants are a problem for many people in the U.S. and, arguably, worldwide.
 Available data shows 6.6% or roughly 16 million people in the U.S. have a problem with stimulants.
 Although the mechanism is slightly different compared to opioids, stimulants also alter dopamine levels in the brain.
 But it does not stop there as they also interfere with norepinephrine levels, a neurotransmitter that works with adrenaline to help regulate heart rate and blood circulation.
 Increased levels of norepinephrine are behind the increased alertness, attention, and energy that most experience when they abuse stimulants.
 The increase in dopamine, meanwhile, triggers a calm euphoria that makes some people not only become more talkative but also drives them to behave differently.

 Despite becoming more accepted and less taboo, marijuana is still a drug at the end of the day.
 And it can affect the brain in some pretty profound ways.
-The ingredient in marijuana that triggers the euphoric high most people experience when they smoke or consume it as an edible is called tetrahydrocannabinol (THC).
-And the higher the concentration of THC in the marijuana, the more intense the euphoric high will be.
+The ingredient in marijuana triggers the euphoric high most marijuana users experience when they smoke or consume it as an edible (marijuana or CBD edibles) such as tetrahydrocannabinol (THC).
+The higher the concentration of THC in the marijuana, the more intense the euphoric high will be.
 Likewise, the more calm and relaxed an individual will likely be.
 These changes in overall mood resulting from the THC in marijuana can sometimes make people more talkative, friendly, and open than they would be if they weren’t under the influence of THC.

 All substances can, to some degree, change how people think, act, and generally experience life, but some are more likely to force truthfulness out of them.
 These drugs include